HepLean Documentation

 This file implements the unused variable linter, which runs automatically on all commands and reports any local variables that are never referred to, using information from the info tree.

 It is not immediately obvious but this is a surprisingly expensive check without some optimizations.
-The main complication is that it can be difficult to determine what constitutes a "use".
+The main complication is that it can be difficult to determine what constitutes a "use" apart from direct references to a variable that we can easily find in the info tree.
 For example, we would like this to be considered a use of x:

 def foo (x : Nat) : Nat := by assumption